Sorry, this program is not available for local students.

 Gain advanced knowledge and skills in robotics and mechatronics and control systems.

-The Master of Engineering (Robotics and Mechatronics Engineering) will prepare you to lead the introduction of new technologies and operating practices in advanced manufacturing and a range of other technical industries including mechanical systems design, mechatronics, and micro- and nano-technology.
+This program will prepare you to lead the introduction of new technologies and operating practices in advanced manufacturing and a range of other technical industries including mechanical systems design, mechatronics, and micro- and nano-technology.

-You will study high-demand areas including:
+You'll study high-demand areas including:

 - advanced mechatronics system design